 At INSEAD we are committed to proactively ensuring the health and well-being of our community.
 We have pulled together a COVID-19 Executive Education Updates page detailing measures to safeguard the health of our constituents as much as possible.

 Given the continuous evolution and impact of the virus you may be interested to learn about revisions made to our application policy to support your future development needs.
-Or discover our alternative learning solutions: INSEAD Online programmes and our new virtual, real-time offer using the latest technology, INSEAD GO-Live .
+Or discover our alternative learning solutions: INSEAD Online programmes and our new Live Virtual offers.

 - Safety and well-being of the INSEAD community

 - Live Virtual Programmes